23.5 MB (3.4 MB compressed)

-Franklin's lightning experiment.
-Historical artwork of the US scientist Benjamin Franklin (1706-1790) and his son William, performing their famous lightning experiment.
-On 15 June 1752 they flew a kite during a thunderstorm, with a metal wire on the kite attracting a lightning strike.
-Electricity flowed down the string to a key, charging a Leyden jar (capacitor, not seen).
+Benjamin Franklin's lightning experiment.
+Coloured artwork of Benjamin Franklin (1706-1790) and his 21-year-old son William, performing their famous experiment on 15 June 1752, flying a kite in a thunderstorm.
+A metal wire on the kite attracted a lightning strike and electricity flowed down the string to a key, charging a Leyden jar (capacitor) seen near Franklin's hand.
 This experiment proved that lightning was an electrical phenomenon, and supported Franklin's invention of lightning rods.
-Some scientists died repeating the experiment.
-Illustration from 'Electric science : its history, phenomena, and applications' (1853) by Frederick C. Bakewell.
+Some scientists died repeating the experiment, and the Franklins were lucky they were not killed themselves.
+Artworks such as this are based on the description Franklin gave to Joseph Priestley.
+This artwork is from A Travers l'Electricite (G. Dary, Paris, 1900).

 Model release not required.
 Property release not required.